 Step 3: Match Transactions in R365 with Those on Your Bank Statement

 If there is a withdrawal on your bank statement but not in Restaurant365, you can add one by clicking on the ‘+ Add Withdrawal’ button.

-Once you hit add to create the additional deposit, you will be returned to the ‘Deposits / Other Credits’ view and the newly created deposit will be marked for reconciliation.
+Once you click Add' to create the additional deposit, you will be returned to the ‘Deposits / Other Credits’ view and the newly created deposit will be marked for reconciliation.

 Important Facts to Know:

 - During the process of reconciling the Deposits / Other Credits, it is often helpful to keep open the Deposit form (which can be launched from the Top Ribbon by clicking on ‘Banking’ and then ’Deposit’).
-This is helpful because if you don’t see a deposit on the Bank Reconciliation but do see it on your bank statement, there is a strong possibility that the receipt of the funds has been recorded in Restaurant365 but simply has not yet been added to a ‘Deposit’ transaction and approved, which will add it to the Bank Reconciliation screen.
+If you do not see a deposit on the Bank Reconciliation but do see it on your bank statement, there is a strong possibility that the receipt of the funds has been recorded in Restaurant365 but simply has not yet been added to a ‘Deposit’ transaction and approved, which will add it to the Bank Reconciliation screen.